 We all judge ourselves and our past to some degree.
 I should have gone to college when I had the chance… I should have taken that job… I should not have married this person… I should have left him long ago… I should have changed careers when I was younger… It’s easy when you have the advantage of hindsight to look back and see where you could have done something better.

-Many of us judge ourselves in our present life as a spouse, a caregiver, or a parent as well.
+Many of us also judge ourselves in our present life as a spouse, a caregiver, or a parent.
 We tell ourselves things like… I should be strong for my partner.
 I should be able to handle this.
 I should be a better parent.
 I should know better.

 If you believe you can shame and guilt and criticize yourself to success, read on because that is just one of the three commonly held myths about the value of self-criticism.